aibrite/nlp-sandbox/README.md

 6. NuSVC Naive Bayes Classifier

 Also, a `Voted_Classifier` is included, that implements voting to all of the above classifiers and returns the highest voted label.

+Once the model is trained, it is saved in a `pickle` file and will be loaded everytime the app is run.

 # How to Run
 1. Replace the consumer key and the secret key in `twitter/twitterbase.py` with your keys.